Serbian epic poetry: Modern Serbian epic poetry

 Epic poetry is recorded still today.
 Some modern songs are published in books or recorded, and under copyright, but some are in public domain, and modified by subsequent authors just like old ones.
 There are new songs that mimic old epic poetry, but are humorous and not epic in nature; these are also circulating around with no known author.
 In the latter half of the 19th century, a certain MP would exit the Serbian parliament each day, and tell of the debate over the monetary reform bill in the style of epic poetry.
-Modern epic heroes include: Radovan Karadžić, Ratko Mladić and Vojislav Šešelj.
+Modern epic heroes include: Slobodan Milošević, Radovan Karadžić, Milan Martić, Ratko Mladić and Vojislav Šešelj.
 Topics include: Yugoslav wars, NATO bombing of Yugoslavia, and the Hague Tribunal.

 Popular modern Serbian epic performers, guslari (Guslars) include: Milomir "Miljan" Miljanić, Đoko Koprivica, Boško Vujačić, Vlastimir Barać, Sava Stanišić, Miloš Šegrt, Saša Laketić and Milan Mrdović.